-3.2.2 Spruce budworm – balsam fir system across latitude
+3.4.2 Spruce budworm – balsam fir system across latitude

-Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes, although some discrepancies may occur due to altitude.
+Results for past and future data were analyzed using a one-way ANOVA (see supplementary material for full results).
+The model predicts median dates of emergence and budburst for each year.
+Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes (p < 0.05 between southern sites 1, 2, 3 and northern 4, 5, 6), although some discrepancies may occur due to altitude (sites 2 and 4).
 However, insects and trees are not affected by temperatures in the same way.
-Hence, the mismatch between both species varies across latitude (Fig. 5C).
+Hence, the mismatch between both species varies across latitude (p < 0.05 between sites 1, 3 and 5, 6) (Fig. 5C).
 At lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
 Hence, the whole larval population may have time to emerge before budburst occurs, which allows larvae to benefit from an important source of nutrients.
 At higher latitudes, emergence may sometimes occur before budburst and sometimes after.
 In brief, insects seem more adapted to their host phenology at lower than at higher latitudes.

-3.2.3 Predicted trends according to warming scenarios
+3.4.3 Predicted trends according to warming scenarios

 Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
+The latitudinal trend is expected to be reinforced (p < 10-16 for almost all sites and for all scenarios).
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
 Balsam fir shows a difference between northern and southern sites of 10 days on average.
-This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5A).
-By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 nowadays, see Fig. 5B).
+This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5B).
+By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 nowadays, see Fig. 5A).

 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
 In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to a rich source of nutrients.
 Thus, a moderate warming could be beneficial for the insect at low latitudes.
 In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation.
 Thus, a greater temperature increase may lead to stronger population variances among years.